puckowski/concert/text_adventure.md

 	if forRoom.item != "";
 		string item = forRoom.item;
 		println "There is something on the ground: ", item.name;
 	end;

+	if forRoom.monster != "";
+		string monster = forRoom.monster;
+		println "There is a ", monster.name, " spawn here.";
+	end;

 	print "Rooms available: ";